Treating Painful Intercourse During Menopause

 - Oil-based lubricants are the most likely to be irritating to sensitive skin, but many women enjoy using plain old olive or coconut oil that they have on hand in their kitchen cabinet.

-- Hybrid moisturizer/lubricants are often made with hyaluronic acid which is an ingredient used in wrinkle creams.
+- Hybrid moisturizers/lubricants are often made with hyaluronic acid which is an ingredient used in wrinkle creams.
 These work by drawing fluid into skin cells to increase skin thickness and softness.

-For women who are experiencing physical challenges that are interfering with their quality of life during menopause, Atrius Health offers Menopause Consultation Services to our patients at our Harvard Vanguard Kenmore practice.
+For women who are experiencing physical challenges that are interfering with their quality of life during menopause, Atrius Health offers Menopause Consultation Services to our patients at our Kenmore and Chestnut Hill/West Roxbury practices.